dwat001/dotnet-ef-starter/README.md

 Feel free to have a look around in the editor, look at `Views/Home/Index.cshtml` try making changes and restarting the website.
 Have a look at `Program.cs` and `Controllers/HomeController.cs`, Program.cs may not make a lot of sense yet.
 HomeController does not do alot yet.

 When you are ready carry on to Step 2

+### Step 2
+We are going to add a simple Greating Model, set some values in the controller and display these in the view.

+### Step 2.1
+Create a new file `Models/GreatingModel.cs`

+Add the following text to your new file

+    namespace AllInOneMvc.Models
+	{
+	    public class GreatingModel
+	    {
+	        public string?
+FirstName{get; set;}
+	    }
+	}

+This creates a place to store a FirstName.

+The `namespace` keyword gives GreatingModel the full name AllInOneMvc.Models.GreatingModel.
+This helps other code refer to the correct class.
+The keyword `public` means other code can see and use the class `GreatingModel` and the `FirstName` property.

+### Step 2.2
+Save and Compile
+Save the changes to your file and in your terminal type:

+    dotnet build

+Hopefully it will respond with text ending with

+	Build succeeded.
+	    0 Warning(s)
+	    0 Error(s)

+	Time Elapsed 00:00:04.07

+If not read the warnings and errors, look for red or yellow underlined words in your code for hints about what has gone wrong.
+Holding your mouse over these will give more details on the problem.

+### Step 2.3
+Use the new class and property in the View.
+Open `Views/Home/Index.cshtml` in your editor.
+Add a new line at the start of the file

+    @model AllInOneMvc.Models.GreatingModel

+This tells this page that the Model passed to it will always be a greating Model.

+Change the line

+    <h1 class="display-4">Welcome</h1>

+To

+    <h1 class="display-4">Welcome @Model.FirstName</h1>

+Save the file.

+### Step 2.4
+Save all your changes and check that everything compiles just like you did in step 2.2.

+### Step 2.5
+Change the controller to assign your name to the GreatingModel.
+Open `Controllers/HomeController.cs` in your editor.
+Find the Index method and replace it with the following:

+    public IActionResult Index()
+    {
+        var greating = new GreatingModel{
+            FirstName = "YourFirstName"
+        };
+        return View(greating);
+    }

+Save your changes and compile to check that there are no problems.

+### Step 2.6
+Run your website again just like we did in Step 1.5, when you open your site in your browser you now see you are being welcomed personally.

+For your next steps see [the next branch](https://github.com/dwat001/dotnet-ef-starter/tree/Flow1.Step3)